 Samsung M30s has a triple rear camera setup comprising of a 48MP (F2.0) primary lens with a 5MP (F2.2) depth camera and an 8MP (F2.2) ultra-wide camera.
-The Realme XT does one better — on paper — with a quad-lens setup, which includes a 64MP (f/1.8) primary shooter, an 8MP (f/2.25) wide-angle lens, a portrait and macro lens.
+The Realme XT does one better — on paper — with a quad-lens setup, including a 64MP (f/1.8) primary shooter, an 8MP (f/2.25) wide-angle lens, a portrait and macro lens.

 Samsung M30s sports a 6.4 inches super AMOLED full HD+ screen with a contrast ratio of 78960:1.

-Realme XT also boasts of 6.4 inches super AMOLED full HD+ screen, protected by Corning Gorilla Glass 5.
+Realme XT also boasts 6.4 inches super AMOLED full HD+ screen, protected by Corning Gorilla Glass 5.